 To support taxi and private hire vehicle owners to comply with these changes, we are offering incentives including grants to encourage owners to upgrade to a low emission vehicle.
 Taxi and private hire vehicle owners can apply for up to £3,000 cashback on licensing costs when replacing an eligible older, more polluting vehicle.
 This incentive is only available until May 2021; the level of grant offered will be halved in May 2020.
 There is only a limited number of grants available.
 You need to apply to take advantage of this sooner rather than later as allocation is on a first come, first served basis.
 The grant can be for a hybrid, plug-in hybrid or full electric vehicle.
 Find out more about our incentive scheme.

-We are installing a rapid charger for taxi and private hire vehicle use in Bitterne (Lances Hill Car Park).
-This charger can charge an electric vehicle battery in under 40 minutes and should be used to provide a top-up during the working day.
-Further details will be available when the charge point is installed and ready to use.
+The first taxi-only rapid charger for Southampton City Council licensed taxi and private hire vehicles has been installed in Lances Hill Car Park, Bitterne.
+Charging is currently free for an introductory period.
+Rapid units can charge an electric vehicle battery in under 40 minutes and should be used to provide a top-up during the working day.
+To access the unit you will need a fob, for more information please email us on CleanAirNetwork@southampton.gov.uk

 We are doing this because there is growing evidence that poor air quality is responsible for a range of health issues including cancer, respiratory and heart illnesses.
 Road transport has been identified as being one of the major contributors to poor air quality.